In vertigo cases, evidence is the description of symptoms and the response to treatments.

 - How severe were the symptoms during each episode (scaled 0-10, with 10 indicating a medical emergency)

-- What treatments have been tried so far and what effect did they have
+- Treatments have you tried so far and what effect did they have

 I encourage all vertigo sufferers to keep a detailed symptoms record, including what they are doing when it happens, how bad it is, how long it lasts, what seems to make it better, what seems to make it worse and how long they have in between episodes.